syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ### Limitation

 * `frozenRowsCount` or `footerFrozenRowsCount` should be lesser than the number of rows displayed in the view.
 For example, If you have 10 rows in view, then you set `frozenRowsCount` to a maximum value of 9.

+* SfDataGrid has support to freeze the number of rows from top or bottom.
+There is no support to freeze a specific row.

 N> Header row is frozen by default and works regardless of the `frozenRowsCount` property.